mahmoud/sedimental/entries/maintainerati_2017_github_design.md

 Last week I attended a [Maintainerati][maintainerati] event, an unconference/mini-summit for maintainers of popular software, run as a prelude to the [GitHub Universe][gh_universe] conference.
-After being taught the secret handshake of the software elite among other rituals, I had a great time in the documentation breakout group, as well as moderating a lively discussion on diversity in open-source, both of which deserve their own write-ups at some point.
+After being brought up to speed on this year's secret handshake of the software elite, I had a great time in the documentation breakout group, as well as moderating a lively discussion on diversity in open-source, both of which deserve their own write-ups at some point.